ArunMichaelDsouza/joypad.js/README.md

 import * as joypad from 'joypad.js';
 ```

-Once set up you can start listening to joypad events like so -
+Once set up you can start listening to joypad.js events like so -

 ```javascript
 joypad.on('connect', e => {